msalaz03/ProjectClifford/README.md

   - Get a dedicated cooler for your controller, especially for Raspberry Pi.
 These things will heat up quickly.

 ## Software
+  The software went through many revisions, currently all software is under a single node, 'servo2_pca9685' within the directory 'servo_driver'.

 ## Kinematics